xuyu0010/ATCoN/README.md

 - The pretrained model where we start our training from is now uploaded to [Gdrive](https://drive.google.com/file/d/1DlBLrG-skHiwJkqD0wGrQkvXnN_dNXnN/view?usp=sharing).
 - Notes on the '/exps' folder can be found in the README file in that folder.
 - We provide a demo weight [here](https://drive.google.com/file/d/1_dQ2UP_v6SbUCB5Aj_Yw3sd1OhFVjOo0/view?usp=sharing), you should locate it in the '/exps' folder.
+- We also provide the train and test log files (in the 'exps/' and 'test/' folders) respectively so that you can check your own training process.
+Do note that the names may differ a bit.

 __If you find this paper interesting and useful, please cite our paper:__
 ```